-Quartz countertops have become quite popular recently and given the many benefits associated with quartz countertops, that trend is here to stay.
-Quartz is preferred given the wide variety of colours and designs, ease of cleaning and maintenance, stain and scratch resistance, aesthetics, and durability.
+Quartz countertops have become quite popular recently, and given the many benefits associated with quartz countertops, that trend is here to stay.
+Quartz is preferred given the wide variety of colors and designs, ease of cleaning and maintenance, stain and scratch resistance, aesthetics, and durability.

 Of course, price is also a major consideration when shopping for quartz countertops.
 Whether you’re ready to purchase or need some time to budget for your new countertops, read on for a cost breakdown of quartz countertops.

 Let’s first look at factors that can affect the pricing of quartz countertops.

 The manufacturer: Quartz countertops can vary in price based on the manufacturer.
 Some manufacturers, for example, cut corners and produce very cheap, wholesale quartz countertops.
 While these surfaces might save you money upfront, the best investment for the long haul would be to purchase from a reputable manufacturer.
 Click here to learn more about why our quartz countertops at Caesarstone are considered the industry’s very best.

 Colours and patterns: Some colours and patterns can be difficult to obtain compared to others.
 In most instances, most manufacturers offer the most common colours and designs.
 If a customer opts for a more unique colour, a special order may need to be placed.
 This will be more expensive than normal tints and colours.